Welcome to Canberra City Farm

 We welcome new members to the Farm.
 Surrounded by the Jerrabomberra Wetlands, we are also home to many small insect-eating birds, who work hard with their human companions to keep the garden and farm areas healthy in a sustainable, organic way.
 We also have the bees from the ACT Beekeepers Association’s hives working to pollinate our trees and plants.

-If you would like to join us, please fill in the membership form and come along to a Working Bee or a Farm Tour on Monday and Thursday at 9.30am by emailing info@ccfarm.org.au and putting “Farm Tours” in the subject line.
+If you would like to join us, please fill in the membership form and come along to a Working Bee or a Farm Tour on Sunday or Monday at 10:00 am by emailing info@ccfarm.org.au and putting “Farm Tours” in the subject line.
 Other times are possible by arrangement – at the same contact.

 See Activities for some of your options for participation.